ufz/ogs/web/content/docs/devguide/development-workflows/setup-fork/index.md

 git fetch --all -p
 ```

-Then rebase your `feature`-branch on to the newest master branch in the official repository with
+Then rebase your `feature-name`-branch on to the newest master branch in the official repository with

 ```bash
 git rebase upstream/master feature-name